Mahogany Speaks is a nurse with 20 yrs of exp. in healthcare & 14+ yrs in Blogging. She has an MBA in HCM & owns an article writing svc co.

 - Upon standing, try to distribute your weight on both feet evenly

 Stretches for Lower Back Pain

 Next, add a daily routine of stretches to relieve your lower back pain symptoms.
-The aim of the lower back stretches is to strengthen the abdominal core and back so that pressure is removed from one's hips and spine.
-This allows the lower back to also relax a bit from its stained state.
-Stretches that consist 10-20 repetitions, two to three times per day can help reduce lower back pain.
+The lower back stretches aim to strengthen the abdominal core and back to remove pressure from one's hips and spine.
+This action allows the lower back also to relax a bit from its stained state.
+Stretches consisting of 10-20 repetitions, two to three times per day, can help reduce lower back pain.